The Crimes of George Bailey and the People of Bedford Falls in ‘It’s a Wonderful Life’

 - An angel assaults a police officer.

-As the holiday season is winding down, we thought it would be fun to look at all of the laws that George Bailey violated in "It's a Wonderful Life."
+We thought it would be fun to look at all of the laws that George Bailey violated in "It's a Wonderful Life."

 Trespassing and Property Damage